Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 5

+The goal for this day is to make 5 copper bars as soon as possible and then make it to Clint before he closes to upgrade the pickaxe.

 * From here on out, check the TV every single day to reveal the current day's luck.
 * Harvest the Parsnips and make a note of how many you harvested.
+* Make a note of which mixed seeds you have planted.
-* (Do not claim the reward for the parsnip quest, since we want to stay at 0 gold.)
+* Claim the reward for the parsnip quest.
-* Water any remaining Mixed Seeds.
+* Don't water any remaining mixed seeds until later on in the day.
-* Clear the farm, make max Basic Fertilizer, hoe + fertilizer around 150-200 squares in preparation for tomorrow.
-* Put all clay + Geodes + fish in the shipping bin.
-* If a very unlucky day:
-  * Fish at the mountain lake until 12:30 AM and then go home.
-  * Put all fish in the shipping bin.
-(Since Willy does not work on Saturdays, we must sell them like this in order to have the necessary money for Kale.
-Otherwise, we would be able to fish until 2 AM.)
-* Otherwise:
-  * Craft a Chest, and take it with you.
+* Craft a chest and take it with you.
+* Check to see how many iron ore and gold ore you have (from fishing chests, if any).
-  * Retrieve the Pickaxe + all Parsnips from the chest.
+* Retrieve the Pickaxe + all gems + all stone + coal + copper + all but 3 parsnips from the chest.
+  * Leave Rubies and Diamonds though since we want to save those for the Skull Caverns.
+  * We need 1 parsnip for the bundle, 1 parsnip to ship, and 1 parsnip for Pam (optional).
-  * Go to the mines, place the Chest to the right of the elevator.
+* Go to the mines, place the chest to the right of the elevator.
 * Get as low as possible.
+(See [General Mines Strategy](#general-mines-strategy).)
+* As soon as you have 25 copper ore and 25 stone, return to the 0th floor, craft + place a [Furnace](https://stardewvalleywiki.com/Furnace), make a [Copper Bar](https://stardewvalleywiki.com/Copper_Bar).
+* Farm copper and keep the furnace going until you have 5 bars.
+You need to have 5 bars before 2 PM.
+  * If you do not have time for the 5th bar to smelt, then you can pickaxe the furnace and take it with you to the blacksmith.
+Place the furnace inside, smelt the 5th bar, and wait 20 minutes.
+As long as you are inside the blacksmith, Clint will continue to sell to you as long as he is still standing at the counter.
+  * If you fail to craft 5 bars by 2 PM, then continue to get as far as you can in the mines and push everything in the route back one day.
+* Bring any gems with you and go to the blacksmith:
+  * Sell gems.
+  * When buying ore, make sure to save at least 3,310g:
+    * 2,000g for the pickaxe upgrade.
+    * 1,120g for 16 Kale Seeds to get farming level 2 (380 total XP).
+(You can buy less Kale seeds if you account for the experience gained for mixed seeds.)
+    * 60g for 1 Bean Starter.
+    * 80g for 1 Cauliflower Seeds (not necessary if you have one from a mixed seed).
+    * 50g for 1 Potato Seeds (not necessary if you have one from a mixed seed).
+  * Buy up to 25 iron ore (accounting for iron ore gained from fishing chests).
+  * Buy up to 25 gold ore (accounting for gold ore gained from fishing chests).
+  * Upgrade the pickaxe.
+* Go to Pierre's and buy:
+  * 16 Kale Seeds (1,120g)
+  * 1 Bean Starter (60g)
+  * 1 Cauliflower Seeds (80g)
+  * 1 Potato Seeds (50g)
 * If it is near 2 AM and you know that you cannot reach the next elevator by the end of the night, then farm copper until 2 AM, then pass out.
   * (Even though we need as much money as possible on Spring 6, we do not have to leave the mines to because we can sell the gems to Clint tomorrow.)
 * At the end of the day, you should get (assuming a mining day):
   * Farming 0 --> 2